The Imposition of Unnecessary Obstacles: Plot

 Mossa investigates the disappearance of Stravan, a student at Valdegeld University.
 Pleiti agrees to assist her.
 Mossa discovers that seventeen students, scholars, and employees have gone missing from Valdegeld University in previous months.
 She discovers that Stravan grew up near another missing student, Elemaya.
 Both students were originally from Io.
 Mossa, also an immigrant from Io, plans a trip to the moon colony to investigate.

 On Io, Pleiti and Mossa learn that Elemaya was a wealthy member of a famous family, while Stravan came from a more modest background.
 Back on Giant, Pleiti visits the Cat Club.
 The day before his disappearance, Stravan and Elemaya had lunch together at the club’s restaurant.
 Pleiti discovers Stravan’s body on the club’s roof.
 As the investigation progresses, Pleiti is almost killed by a falling building panel.

 Despite her disapproval of his actions, Pleiti is forced to attend the memorial for Rector Spandal, who died after the events of the first book.
 She becomes progressively more embroiled in the University's politics.

-Mossa speculates that the some of the missing people from Valdegeld have settled an empty platform.
+Mossa speculates that some of the missing people from Valdegeld have settled an empty platform.
 She and Pleiti circumnavigate Giant, where they find a newly constructed platform where none should be.
 The inhabitants call this platform “Little Earth” and pursue an ascetic life, mostly independent of the rest of Giant’s population.
 They interview Elemaya, who is among the settlers on Little Earth.
 She had been trying to convince Stravan to join their community on the day of his death, but he had not made a final decision.

 On the journey back, Mossa and Pleiti deduce that Stravan was killed after blackmailing the Bursar of Valdegeld’s Speculative Department.
-The Bursar was also behind the attack on Pleiti’s life, Upon returning to Valdegeld, Mossa is attacked by the Bursar.
+The Bursar was also behind the attack on Pleiti’s life.
+Upon returning to Valdegeld, Mossa is attacked by the Bursar.
 He is captured and arrested.
 Mossa and Pleiti discuss the case and their future together.